lindseysim/templatize/README.md

 #### Advanced usage, edge cases, and general weirdness

 That's all great, you may be thinking, but what about if I [pass a function to itself](./more/advanced/#passing-a-function-to-itself)?
-Or [use a context-pass-to-function directive in the section tag](./more/advanced/#mixing-directives-in-a-section-tag)?
+Or [use a pass-as-context directive in the section tag](./more/advanced/#mixing-directives-in-a-section-tag)?
 What about [multi-dimensional arrays](./more/advanced/#mutli-dimensional-arrays)?
 Did you think of all that?

 Well luckily for you, you sadist, we have such a section on [advanced usage, edge cases, and general weirdness](./more/advanced/).